Takado1974/Takado1974.github.io/pages/en/tule-mukaan.md

 As a new practitioner, the best way to get started is by attending the basic course of your chosen discipline.
 Next basic courses:

-* **BJJ adults: season in progress, ask about available spots and the next basic course start date!**
+* **BJJ adults: season in progress, ask about available spots.
+Next basic course 15.9.2026!**
 * **BJJ juniors: season in progress, ask about available spots!**
 * **EJJ non-stop start for new practitioners on Wednesdays and Sundays**